viswa2/DevOps/aws-fundamentals/README.md

 Suppose that you have a background processing job that can start and stop as needed (such as the data processing job for a customer survey).
 You want to start and stop the processing job without affecting the overall operations of your business.
 If you make a Spot request and Amazon EC2 capacity is available, your Spot Instance launches.
 However, if you make a Spot request and Amazon EC2 capacity is unavailable, the request is not successful until capacity becomes available.
 The unavailable capacity might delay the launch of your background processing job.

-After you have launched a Spot Instance, if capacity is no longer available or demand for Spot Instances increases, your instance may be interrupted.
-This might not pose any issues for your background processing job.
+After you have launched a Spot Instance, if capacity is no longer available or demand for Spot Instances increases, your `instance may be interrupted.` This might not pose any issues for your background processing job.
 However, in the earlier example of developing and testing applications, you would most likely want to avoid unexpected interruptions.
 Therefore, choose a different EC2 instance type that is ideal for those tasks.

 `Dedicated Hosts:`

-Dedicated Hosts are physical servers with Amazon EC2 instance capacity that is fully dedicated to your use.

-You can use your existing per-socket, per-core, or per-VM software licenses to help maintain license compliance.
-You can purchase On-Demand Dedicated Hosts and Dedicated Hosts Reservations.
-Of all the Amazon EC2 options that were covered, Dedicated Hosts are the most expensive.
+ Amazon EC2 Dedicated Hosts allow you to use your eligible software licenses from vendors such as Microsoft and Oracle on Amazon EC2 so that you get the flexibility and cost-effectiveness of using your licenses, but with the resiliency, simplicity, and elasticity of AWS.
+An Amazon EC2 Dedicated Host is a physical server fully dedicated for your use, so you can help address corporate compliance requirement.

 ## Amazon EC2 instance types ##